wendyhorchata/project4/readme.md

 ## A CRUD web application that uses Python programming and Django framework.
 This app is a study tool that will help students prepare for technical interviews.
-The application is a Javascript Quiz which will test your knowledge on the subject.
+The application is a Python Quiz which will test your knowledge on the subject.

 # Technologies Used
- ## .
+ # .
 CSS
- ## .
+ # .
 HTML
- ## .
+ # .
 Python
- ## .
+ # .
 Django
+ # .
+Google Fonts
+ # .
+Bootstrap